joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 <img src="../Images/lab13containerizedreactapp.png">
 </p>

-Going back to our dockerfile, notice that after copying the package.json, we also copied the rest of the other files onto the container, include the main javascript file and the HTml files that'll be served through the hosting provider.
+Going back to our dockerfile, notice that after copying the package.json, we also copied the rest of the other files onto the container, include the main javascript file and the HTML files that'll be served through the hosting provider.

 <details><summary> dockerfile.dev </summary>